 Welcome to the Toucans class webpage!

 A huge welcome to all of our Toucan parents!
 Our main focus at the moment is making sure that all of the children are settling back in to life at Wymondley School.
-With such a disjointed last six months, we are currently putting a lot of work into ensuring that the children have positive mental health and that they are enjoying their time at school.
+With such a difficult last eighteen months, we are currently putting a lot of work into ensuring that the children have positive mental health and that they are enjoying their time at school.
 Our curriculum guide below gives you more information on what the children will be learning about over the autumn term.

 Please also make sure that you are checking your emails for current information and that your child is logged into their Google Classroom, as this will be our main platform for communication this year and will be where you will be able to find more details on remote learning as and when it is needed.
 Your child will also be able to contact me directly from Google Classroom (or parents can on their child's behalf).
 Parents are able to contact me through the school email address at firstname.lastname@example.org for either an emailed response, or to arrange an outside socially distanced meeting at a time of mutual convenience.
 Please also feel free to approach a member of the team for a conversation, from a safe distance, at pick up time or to pass on any information at drop off time.